marlinprotocol/Seine/README.md

 - Bridge - Acts as a gateway between Eth network and our propagation network.
 Needs to be added as a peer to the Eth full node.
 - Eth - Eth full node which is the only publicly exposed component, prevents spam

+Bridge and Eth are usually deployed in a single instance.

 ## Setup instructions

 The repo has a lot of legacy scripts.
 Current ones are in the provisioning, deployment and orchestration folders.